 Resources are allocated to the school through the LA and in recognition of the need to provide specialist equipment and teaching materials.
 The school seeks to ensure that sufficient staffing allows mixed ability groups to function, offering all pupils a fair allocation of staff time and access to appropriate classroom resources.
 The school also takes into consideration the extraordinary needs of the pupils within the school, ensuring that all have access to the specialist equipment that they require.
-We have a structured resource room where specialist equipment is located and every class is equipped to a very high standard in order to meet the learning needs of all our pupils.
-The school has a responsibility to meet the special needs of every pupil by offering an informed, full, relevant and balanced education.
-This is monitored by the Joint Headteachers, Senior Leadership Team and the Subject Leaders and through the termly reviews which take place.
-All staff are kept well informed about the strategies required to support pupils' needs effectively and we encourage as much independence as possible within a safe and caring environment.
+We have a structured resource room where specialist equipment is located and every class is equipped to a high standard in order to meet the learning needs of all our pupils.

 Frank Wise School has undergone many internal adaptations to improve access for those with special needs.
 It has specialist bathroom and toilet provision and has access to additional seating, mobility and communication aids to meet individual needs.
 A hydrotherapy pool enhances the quality of movement and physical education for all pupils.
 Playground equipment includes items which are accessible to pupils with restricted mobility.
 There is a sensory element to the wildlife garden and opportunities for play based learning, through the use of adapted interactive and physical activities.
+The school has three minibuses with tail lifts and a number of fixed and mobile hoists are located throughout the school site.